DragomirAlin/smarthome/index.md

 ## Smart home🏡
+My name is Dragomir Alin, I am a recent graduate of Transylvania University, specializing in Telecommunications Technologies and Systems, this was my bachelor's project.

 I developed a miniature smart home, in which I combined software components with hardware.
 In developing the project I used Node.js, websocket, Ionic, Angular, Swagger, MongoDB, Arduino, Python, Raspberry PI 4B, Docker, sensors, NodeMCU ESP8266 modules, RFID module and many other components.

 The smart home has the following functionalities, monitoring of temperature, humidity, gas, soil humidity, air quality, fire and water leak warning, lighting control in each room and air conditioning control.
 Card or tag based RFID access system with the possibility to add new users to the system in real time and access monitoring.